 A secured loan is best for someone rebuilding their credit who can afford the monthly payments.
 If you continue paying the loan each month, you will not lose your collateral.
 A mortgage or auto loan provides you with a useful asset at the end of the loan, while a credit builder loan strengthens your credit score.
 Secured loans provide great benefits if you can stay on top of monthly payments.
 If you are nervous about paying off the loan, you should consider a lower loan amount or adding more years to the backend of the loan.

-How Do You Get a Secured Loan to Build Credit
+How Do You Get a Secured Loan To Help Build Credit

 - Choose a Lender: Many financial institutions offer secured loans.
 You can reach out to banks, credit unions, and online lenders.
 You can compare rates and requirements to discover the best loan for you.

 - Comply with Loan Requirements: Secured loans require some type of collateral.
 Some creditors will ask for a minimum cash deposit, while others may ask for other items as collateral.
 You should also have all of the necessary documents.
-Lenders may ask for your social security, bank statements, and other financial and legal documents.
+Lenders may ask for your Social Security number, bank statements, and other financial and legal documents.
 The requirements vary for each lender and loan product.

 - Review Loan Terms and Details: Check each loan’s length and interest rate.
 These details can significantly impact how much you pay each month toward the loan.
 Before accepting a loan, you should consider how much you can fit into your budget.

-- Start Making Payments and Build Your Credit: Each on-time payment gets reported to the major credit bureaus.
+- Start Making Payments and Build Your Credit: Each payment gets reported to the major credit bureaus.
 Payment history is the largest category that influences your credit score.
-A single on-time payment can improve your credit score.
-Combine that initial payment with a year of successful loan payments, and your credit score growth can gain momentum.
+A single on-time payment could improve your credit score.
+Combine that initial payment with a year of successful loan payments, and your credit score could grow.

 - Monitor Your Progress: Frequently check your credit to see how your loan repayments impact your score.
 You should also monitor other debt, as unpaid credit card debt and other obligations can undo the positive effects of on-time payments for a secured loan.